• Skip to primary navigation

 The jury agreed with the family and their legal team that the medical staff was negligent in causing the baby to be deprived of oxygen for about 20 minutes.
 The time without oxygen caused serious brain damage, which led to cerebral palsy and severe disabilities that require care 24 hours a day.

 The mother, in this case, was known by the staff to be at high risk for a uterine rupture during childbirth.
-Yet they failed to monitor fetal distress and used a labor-inducing drug called Pitocin inappropriately.
+Yet they failed to monitor fetal distress and misused a labor-inducing drug called Pitocin.
 It led to a ruptured uterus and oxygen deprivation.

 The jury awarded the family damages of $31 million.
 In 2009, it was the most significant jury award for medical malpractice in Ohio history.

-How to Find a Good Ohio Cerebral Palsy Lawyer
+How to Find an Ohio Cerebral Palsy Lawyer

 Not all medical malpractice cases in birth injuries are as straightforward as the above.
-To make a strong case, which is challenging to do in the face of big insurance company legal teams, you need the best lawyer.
+You need the best lawyer to make a strong case, which is challenging to do in the face of big insurance company legal teams.

 The lawyer must specialize in medical malpractice, birth injuries, and disabilities.
 This will give you the best chance of success in a lawsuit.